8.7

 Quality & Comfort

-The Clifton 9 is a versatile travel shoe that excels for active explorers who want to mix running with extensive city walking.
-Its balance of cushioning and lightweight responsiveness makes it a standout choice for one-bag travel or trips where packing space is at a premium.
+The Clifton 9 excels as a versatile shoe for active explorers who want to mix running with extensive city walking.
+Its balance of cushioning and lightweight responsiveness proves to be a standout feature for one-bag travel.
 The Meta-Rocker geometry promotes a smooth stride, a real benefit during those marathon 18,000-step days exploring European capitals.
-The streamlined look works for most cafes/restaurants, but still reads as athletic, not business-casual.
-While it doesn't offer the absolute maximum cushioning of the Bondi 8, it provides more than enough comfort for most travelers for all-day wear.
-Traveler feedback for those with high arches or who experience swelling after long flights consistently points to the wide fit as the safer, more comfortable choice.
-Its durability is solid, and it should easily last through a multi-month, high-mileage trip.
-If you want one comfortable shoe that can handle your workout and your sightseeing, the Clifton 9 is hard to beat.
+While it doesn't have the supreme cushioning of the Bondi 8, it provides more than enough comfort for most travelers for all-day wear.
+The streamlined look works for most casual settings, but still reads as athletic.

 Durability